mvihola/AdaptiveParticleMCMC.jl/README.md

 2008)](https://doi.org/10.1007/s11222-008-9110-y)

 These choices are discussed in
-* Vihola, M. (to appear).
+* M. Vihola.
 Ergonomic and reliable Bayesian inference with adaptive Markov chain Monte Carlo.
-In *Handbook of Computational Statistics and Data Science*, Wiley.
+In W. W. Piegrorsch, R. Levine,  H. H. Zhang, and T. C. M. Lee, editors, *Handbook of Computational Statistics and Data Science*, Wiley, to appear.

 If you use this package in your work, please cite the publication above.